 Accountants can help with tax-related issues in both tax planning and tax compliance.
 While planning helps to reduce the overall tax burden, compliance ensures you are in line with tax laws.
 Without an accountant to help you out with this, you can easily go against a tax law without even knowing, making it imperative to hire an accountant.

 Auditing is usually needed by banks as a prerequisite of loans.
 Auditing has several levels that include just preparing financial statements to actually auditing where the accountant assures that the company’s financial data is accurate.

-Accountant vs. Charter Professional Accountant (CPS) – Who do you need?
+Accountant vs. Charter Professional Accountant (CPA) – Who do you need?

 Essentially, accounting services involve recording and assembling transactions and generating financial statements and returns.
 Generating financial statements involves a higher skill level.
 Therefore, first, determine the work that your accountant will be handling.

 Then, before you go ahead and decide to look for someone, you need to decide whether you need a CPA or an accountant.
 Both of them are different professionals that have different tasks and have slightly different job responsibilities.